 - Get regular clinical breast exams (and routine mammograms if you are age 40 or older).

 - Talk to your doctor about genetic counselling if you have a family history.

 - Maintain a healthy weight.

 - Avoid smoking or second-hand smoke.

 RISKS – IF LEFT UNTREATED

-- Fibrocystic changes doesn’t increase your risk of getting cancer, but the changes in your breasts can make it more difficult doctor to identify potentially cancerous lumps during breast exams and on mammograms
+- Fibrocystic changes doesn’t increase your risk of getting cancer, but the changes in your breasts can make it more difficult for doctors to identify potentially cancerous lumps during breast exams and on mammograms

 - Breast injury due to trauma.
 Usually uneventful, but need to be distinguished from cancer

 - Breast cancer.
-If treatment does not take place, the tumor can grow quickly, allowing cancerous cells to spread throughout the body.
+If treatment does not take place, the tumour can grow quickly, allowing cancerous cells to spread throughout the body.